When you’re in a profession that provides a service you’re guaranteed to deal with difficult customers.

 13. Set Firm Limits

-There shouldn’t be a grey area when it comes to what you find acceptable with a nurse to patient interaction.
+There should never be any ambiguity when it comes to what is deemed acceptable in a nurse-patient interaction.

 14. Don’t Drop Your Guard